 Using monitoring tools to track the performance and stability of the new OS is mandatory after its installation.
 Address any issues quickly to ensure a smooth transition and minimize downtime.
 Remember that monitoring your system(s) for a period of 48–72 hours after a successful Windows upgrade is an inevitable part of the process because it helps you detect potential problems and, of course, allows for prompt resolution.

-Windows 11 offers its users enhanced security, improved performance, and innovative features designed to meet modern computing needs compared to Windows 10.
+Windows 11 offers its users enhanced security, improved performance, and innovative features designed to deliver a highly efficient computing experience compared to Windows 10.
 By default, this OS ensures a more secure computing environment while preserving the well-known and trusted Windows experience.

 -